 The Ninth Circuit's test would permit - perhaps even require - outright prohibition by the government of a significant portion of religious expression that is protected under the First Amendment.
-Each of the following scenarios describes religious expression that is commonly understood as protected by the First Amendment.
-Yet each situation could easily run afoul of the Ninth Circuit's broad and unconstitutional test for determining whether an individual is speaking as a government employee, because the religious expression occurs during the individual's normal duty hours and at a location visible to others that
+Each of the following scenarios describes religious expression that is commonly understood as protected by the First Amendment.2

-&lt;sup>2 Several court opinions envision as permissible religious conduct that the Ninth Circuit's opinion would seemingly eliminate or chill.
-See Kennedy, 139 S. Ct. at 636 (Alito, J., statement respecting denial of certiorari) (finding "the Ninth Circuit's understanding of the free speech rights of public school teachers . . . troubling" and implying that its decision could prohibit teachers from "bowing their heads in prayer" when "visible to a student while eating lunch" or "saving things" about their faith during a free period because their conversation may be "overheard" by students); Van Orden v.
-Perry, 545 U.S. 677, 690 (2005) ("Simply having religious content or promoting a message consistent with a religious doctrine does not run afoul of the Establishment Clause."); Id. at 699 (Breyer, J. concurring in the judgment) (noting the Establishment Clause's tolerance of "certain references to, and invocations of, the Deity in the public words of public officials . . ."); Warnock v.
+2 Several court opinions envision as permissible religious conduct that the Ninth Circuit's opinion would seemingly eliminate or chill.
+See Kennedy, 139 S. Ct. at 636 (Alito, J., statement respecting denial of certiorari) (finding "the Ninth Circuit's understanding of the free speech rights of public school teachers . . . troubling" and implying that its decision could prohibit teachers from "bowing their heads in prayer" when "visible to a student while eating lunch" or "saying things" about their faith during a free period because their conversation may be "overheard" by students); Van Orden v.
+Perry, 545 U.S. 677, 690 (2005) ("Simply having religious content or promoting a message consistent with a religious doctrine does not run afoul of the Establishment Clause."); Id. at 699 (Brever, J. concurring in the judgment) (noting the Establishment Clause's tolerance of "certain references to, and invocations of, the Deity in the public words of public officials . . ."); Kennedy v.
+Bremerton Sch.
+Dist., 4 F.4th 910 (9th Cir.
+Jul.
+19, 2021) (O'Scannlain, J., statement regarding denial of rehearing en banc) ("Suppose, for example, a teacher receives bad news about a family member while teaching and utters a brief, quiet prayer, or suppose a coach makes the sign of the cross upon seeing a player suffer an injury....
+[T]hese citizens would now stand to be censored, disciplined, or even fired by their public employer for any or no reason at all."); Warnock v.
 Archer, 380 F.3d 1076, 1082 (8th Cir.
-2004) (finding that a framed psalm on the school superintendent's wall was a "personal religious effect[]" and "constitutionally protected under the free speech and free exercise clauses . . .").
+2004) (finding that a framed psalm on the school superintendent's wall was a "personal religious effect[]" and "constitutionally protected under the free speech and free exercise clauses . . . ").